chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Sometimes founders do not take on the problem they really want to solve—because they cannot envisage a solution.
 You can help with that.
 The art of the possible lies with you.

 Demo to potential customers.
 Listen to what they say to you and iterate.
 Ask them to commit to paying for you to solve this for them, and then build the proper solution in response.
+Regularly review what they are telling you in case you need to change direction.
+State hypotheses in advance and hold them lightly.

 ## Help the team reach people